 Another service can offer rental assistance for eligible clients facing eviction, meaning those people who are 30 days late on rent.
 They need to have an eviction notice or three-day pay or quit notice.
-If you are moving into a new more affordable home then rental assistance towards new move-in costs (such as first month’s rent or security deposits) is also available.
+For residents moving into a new more affordable home then rental assistance towards new move-in costs (such as first month’s rent or security deposits) is also available.

 Inland Fair Housing and Mediation Board is based in Barstow.
 Low income families and senior citizens can qualify for legal aid and other support for housing issues.
 They mediate conflicts between seniors, tenants and landlords or government programs such as section 8.
 Get help in applying for Homeowner/Renter Assistance or learn about low income apartments.
 Call 800-321-0911.

-Inland Counties Legal Services can help families in San Bernardino facing an eviction.
+Legal Aid Society of San Bernardino is located at 588 W 6th St, San Bernardino, CA 92410.
+Call (909) 889-7328 can help low-income or elderly families in San Bernardino facing an eviction.
 Landlord / tenant mediation and free legal advice is available when it comes to rent payments or unfair housing.

 Another Way may have financial assistance for the disabled in the county.
 Rent payments, energy bills, and more may be available.
-1365 S Waterman Ave, San Bernardino, CA, 92408.
+Another name of the agency is Inland Empire Community Collaborative, and address is 1365 S Waterman Ave, San Bernardino, California, 92408.
 Phone - 909-890-3045.

 San Bernardino County Homeless Prevention and Rapid Rehousing has two goals.
 It is to stop an eviction and help a homeless family find a new place to live.
 Federal government grants are used for housing expenses, including paying rent, energy bills, or motel vouchers.
 This is combined with funds for rental deposits as part of permanent housing placement.
-Read San Bernardino homeless prevention.
+Read more San Bernardino homeless prevention.

 Inland Temporary Homes helps with rehousing, which can include referrals to programs for moving costs or rental deposits and other aid.
 They also coordinate case management and related support services.
 P.O.
 Box 239, Loma Linda, California 92354.
 Main number is 909-796-6381.